 And then, life happened.

-Far to many happy hour meet ups, late night pizza binges and 11 years later you've turned into something you thought would never happen.
+Far too many happy hour meet-ups, late-night pizza binges and 11 years later you've turned into something you thought would never happen.
 That stallion you once looked at in the mirror is now a tired, overweight dog who'd rather sit on the couch then go hunt.